 In 2007, studies regarding the effectiveness of vaccines on mortality or morbidity rates of those exposed to various diseases found almost 100% decreases in death rates, and about a 90% decrease in exposure rates in the United States.

-In 2009, Pandemrix, a vaccine for the H1N1 pandemic given to around 31 million people, was found to have a higher level of adverse events than alternative vaccines, resulting in legal action.
-The CDC carried out a population-based study and found the FDA-approved 2009 H1N1 flu shots were not associated with an increased risk for the neurological disorder.
+In 2009, Pandemrix, a vaccine for the H1N1 pandemic given to approximately 31 million people, was found to have a higher level of adverse events than alternative vaccines, leading to legal action.
+In response to reports of narcolepsy, the CDC conducted a study which determined that FDA-approved 2009 H1N1 flu shots were not associated with an increased risk for the neurological disorder.

-In 2010, The Lancet officially retracted Wakefield's article, stating that several elements of the article were incorrect, including falsified data and protocols.
+In 2010, The Lancet officially retracted the article by Andrew Wakefield, stating that several elements of the article were incorrect, including falsified data and protocols.

 In 2011, Andrew Wakefield, a leading proponent of the theory that the MMR vaccine causes autism, was found to have been financially motivated to falsify research data and was subsequently stripped of his medical license.

-In 2013, the WHO estimated that 29% of deaths of children under five-years-old were vaccine preventable.
+In 2013, the World Health Organization estimated that 29% of deaths of children under five-years-old in 2013 were vaccine preventable, while also acknowledging the challenges faced by developing countries in providing full childhood vaccinations due to decreased availability of resources.

-In 2015, one of the studies confirms there is no link between autism and the MMR vaccine.
+In 2015, a study confirmed that there is no link between autism and the MMR vaccine.
 Infants were given a health plan, that included an MMR vaccine, and were continuously studied until they reached five years old.
 There was no link between the vaccine and children who had a normally developed sibling or a sibling that had autism making them a higher risk for developing autism themselves.

-In 2017, a mass vaccination program in the Philippines was suspended after Dengvaxia, the only approved vaccine for Dengue fever, was found to increase the risk of hospitalization for Dengue fever by 1.58 times in children of 9 years or younger.
+In 2017, the mass vaccination program in the Philippines was suspended after Dengvaxia, the only approved vaccine for Dengue fever, was found to increase the risk of hospitalization for Dengue fever by 1.58 times in children aged 9 years or younger.

 According to a June 2022 study, COVID‑19 vaccinations prevented an additional 14.4 to 19.8 million deaths in 185 countries and territories from 8 December 2020 to 8 December 2021.

-By summer 2023, UNICEF described vaccination programs as getting "back on track".
+By summer 2023, UNICEF described vaccination programs as getting "back on track" after disruptions caused by the COVID-19 pandemic.

-In 2024, a WHO/UNICEF report found "the number of children who received three doses of the vaccine against diphtheria, tetanus and pertussis (DTP) in 2023 – a key marker for global immunization coverage – stalled at 84% (108 million).
-However, the number of children who did not receive a single dose of the vaccine increased from 13.9 million in 2022 to 14.5 million in 2023.
-More than half of unvaccinated children live in the 31 countries with fragile, conflict-affected and vulnerable settings."
+In 2024, a WHO/UNICEF report found that the number of children who received three doses of the vaccine against diphtheria, tetanus and pertussis (DTP) in 2023 remained at 84% (108 million), but the number of children who did not receive a single dose of the vaccine increased from 13.9 million in 2022 to 14.5 million in 2023.

 The World Health Organization WHO is a specialized agency of...